tomitan100/org.openhab.binding.bom/README.md

 __If you want to use generated PNG's or animated GIF__

-Use an Image widget and link to the generated image `/static/<whatever-name-you-give-in-config>.gif` or link to the image in your custom template.
+Use an Image widget and link to the generated image `/static/<output-filename>.gif` or link to the image in your custom template.

+For PNG images the sequence is appended to the image name.  i.e. `<output-filename>.<sequence>.png`.  e.g `IDR701.0.png`, `IDR701.1.png` and so on.
+The list of PNG's is available in the _Generated PNG's_ channel.

 __If you choose not to use generate PNG's or animated GIF__

 In your custom template you will have to write AngularJS/Javascript to handle the display of the image layers and animating the radar images.
 The benefit of this method is you can make it user interactive and frame rate, etc is not baked in.
 This is similar to what BOM site does and it is beyond the scope of this documentation.

 The list of radar image sequences are available as a channel (Source Images).
-Unfortunately it is represented as a comma-separated string.
-You will have to split into an array to be useful.
+Unfortunately it is represented as a comma-separated string due to framework shortcoming.
+You will have to split the values into an array to be useful.

 ## Example Screenshots in openHAB HABPanel